dsfsi/masakhane-web/docs/github_docs/start_app_locally_doc.md

 # Running the App Locally

-The app can be run as a standalone or using Docker, unless you are working on an machine running ubuntu, it is adviseable to use Docker.
+The app can be run as a standalone or using Docker, unless you are working on an machine running linux/ubuntu, it is adviseable to use Docker.

 To run the app in production, see [here](start_app_prod_doc.md).